Mursi language: Tone

 Both Mütze and Firew agree that there are only two underlying tone levels in Mursi, as opposed to larger inventories proposed by Turton and Bender and Moges.

+Orthography

+Two orthographies for the Mursi language exist.
+One is the Amharic-based, although the Mursi language is one of the Surmic languages with incompatible vowel structures and stressed and unstressed consonants compared to Amharic.
+The second is the more suitable Latin-based alphabet, developed by David Turton and Moges Yigezu of Addis Ababa University.

 Grammar

 The Mursi grammar makes use of the following parts of speech: nouns, verbs, adjectives, pronouns, adverbs, adpositions, question words, quantifiers, connectors, discourse particles, interjections, ideophones, and expressives.

 Nouns

 Nouns can be inflected for number and case.
 The number marking system is very complex, using suffixation, suppletion or tone to either mark plurals from singular bases, or singulatives from plural bases.

 Mursi preverbal subjects and all objects are unmarked, whereas postverbal subjects are marked by a nominative case.
 Further cases are the oblique case and the genitive case.

 Modified nouns receive a special morphological marking called construct form by Mütze.